marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 # Concept
 The main idea of functional tests is to make it independent from actual implementation.
 To achieve it do:
-* pack your microservice into docker container,
-* run your service as docker container
+* **pack and run your service into docker container**,
-* run all its dependencies like: database, queues, streams, as separate docker container.
+* **run all its dependencies** like: database, queues, streams, **as separate docker container**.
-* make your testing code independent from implementation.
+* **make your testing code independent from implementation**.
 I do it by having multi-module project with `service` and `functional-tests`.

 The structure of invocation can look like below.
 <figure>
   <img src="/assets/2020-04-01-functional-tests-with-testcontainers/functional_tests.png" alt="Functional Tests">
   <figcaption>Functional Tests</figcaption>
 </figure>
+To summarize the main concept: Your entire production code need to be packed and run as docker image.
+If your service need to communicate to database, run database as docker image as well.
+Your `functional tests` will test your code run as docker image.
+So your testing code does not have any connection to production code.

-You need to remember that a proper pyramid of tests is (from the biggest amount to the smallest amount):
+You also need to remember that a proper pyramid of tests is (from the biggest amount to the smallest amount):
 * unit tests
 * component tests
 * integration tests